CaptainMentallic/flashwaretesting/README.md

-# testing flashware before i commit to the main
+# testing flashware before i add it to the main